googleforgames/open-match-docs/site/content/en/docs/Getting Started/_index.md

   Getting up and running with Open Match
 ---

-The following sections cover the basic Open Match concepts and provide instructions on how to deploy a demo matchmaker to see Open Match in action.
+The following sections covers deploying a demo Matchmaker to see Open Match in action and an overview of building a Matchmaker using Open Match.

 {{< pagelist >}}